This article about what South Korean students need to know about the UK was published by the Great British Mag content team on 2 August, 2019

 7) It’s easy to find sales and student discounts

 Student discounts – often called concessionary prices – are just about everywhere in the UK.
-You can get reduced prices on movie tickets, museums, trips to amuseument parks, exercise classes and even clothing.
+You can get reduced prices on movie tickets, museums, trips to the best theme parks in the UK, exercise classes and even clothing.
 Always ask if there is a student discount.
 You will need to show your student ID card to take advantage of them.

 In addition to these student discounts UK shops often run sales.
 There is usually a “sale rack” in every store where items are very cheap.
 Stores also regularly run sales on things like clothing or seasonal items.
 And, of course, there’s always the £1 shop.